-- a) Instructor: Master's degree, or equivalent tested experience, in the discipline(s) to which the candidate is being appointed, active candidacy in a relevant doctoral program at an accredited college or university with a minimum of 18 graduate semester credits, or equivalent, in the discipline in which they are teaching. - b) Assistant Professor: An earned doctorate or other recognized terminal degree; a master's degree plus at least five years of professional experience; a master's degree plus at least 20 graduate semester hours; or equivalent tested experience. - c) Associate Professor: An earned doctorate or other recognized terminal degree and five years of professional experience. - d) Professor: An earned doctorate or other recognized terminal degree and ten years of professional experience.
+- a) Instructor: Minimum master's degree.
+Alternatively one of the following: a) equivalent tested experience in the discipline(s) to which the candidate is being appointed, b) active candidacy in a relevant doctoral program at an accredited college or university with a minimum of eighteen (18) graduate semester credits, or equivalent, in the discipline in which they are being appointed.
+Qualifications for assigned tasks is further outlined in Section 10.2. - b) Assistant Professor: An earned doctorate or other recognized terminal degree; a master's degree plus at least five (5) years of professional experience; a master's degree plus at least twenty (20) graduate semester credits; or equivalent tested experience. - c) Associate Professor: An earned doctorate or other recognized terminal degree and five (5) years of professional experience. - d) Professor: An earned doctorate or other recognized terminal degree and ten (10) years of professional experience.

-7.3 Procedures for Initial Appointments
+7.3 Procedures for Appointments

-7.3.1 Probationary, Term, Temporary, and Regular Part-Time Appointments

-When a non-Temporary Appointment vacancy occurs or a new position is created, the hiring procedure in APPENDIX B will be followed.
+7.3.1 Probationary, Term, Temporary, and Regular Part-Time AppointmentsWhen a non-Temporary Appointment vacancy occurs or a new position is created, the hiring procedure in APPENDIX B will be followed.